Edit: with the passing of Elizabeth II on 8 September 2022, we need a republic more than ever.

 The second reason is merit.
 I am a believer in a classless society.
 I do not consider myself a “commoner”, and dislike situating people as “us and them”.

-Nobody elected Elizabeth II, and nobody will elect Charles as king when he gets the chance.
+Nobody elected Elizabeth II, and nobody has elected Charles as king now that he's gotten his chance.

 I am also expected to give obeisance, and pay deference to these people.
 Yes ma’am, your Majesty, your Grace and so on.
 None of them earned these titles and honorifics at all – they were born to them.
-By virtue of royal birth, millions pay respect to Elizabeth II and her offspring.
+Millions pay respect to Elizabeth II and her offspring by virtue of their royal birth.
 Many of them have carried on like entitled and spoiled brats too.
-I do not need to reference that one – a simple internet search will bear me out.
+I do not need to reference that one – a simple internet search on the British royals will bear me out.

 In short, monarchies and other inherited political offices have no part in a modern, progressive and egalitarian society.
 They belong in history and fiction.